Considered the spiritual capital of Thailand, Chiang Mai is a rollercoaster of experiences. Here are some of the best things to do in Chiang Mai!

 In the end, we even got a very detailed recipe book which was great to recreate the dishes back at home.
 Overall, I feel this is an experience worth having not only for foodies like myself.
 Even the most novice of cooks can prepare yummy Thai dishes!

 To say the least, the competition in cooking classes is fierce in Chiang Mai.
 There are DOZENS of schools available.
-In some of them you can cook an extra dish, in others there’s a market tour included or any other catchy feature to stand out amongst the competitors.
+In some of them you can cook an extra dish, in others there’s a market or organic farm tour included, or any other catchy feature to stand out amongst the competitors.

 Yes, I know you can get a Thai massage pretty much anywhere in Thailand.
 The question here is value for money and Chiang Mai is hard to beat.

-We did an one-hour full-body Thai massage for around 200-400 baht, which is ridiculously cheap.
+We did a one-hour full-body Thai massage for around 200-400 baht, which is ridiculously cheap.
 The masseur even massaged my fingers (!) which felt surprisingly reinvigorating.

 There are many types of massages you can get in Chiang Mai:

-- Massage by a prison inmate: do this at the rehabilitation program of the Womens Correctional Institution
+- Massage by an ex-con: do this at the rehabilitation program of the Womens Correctional Institution

 - Foot massage at the Sunday Night Market: I did an AMAZING foot massage for 50 (!) baht.
 Hard to beat this.